 Development: Slate Funding

-European independent production companies looking to develop 3 - 5 fiction, animation and creative documentary projects with international potential.
+European independent production companies looking to develop 3 - 5 fiction, animation or creative documentary projects with international potential.

 The projects must be intended for cinema release, television broadcast or commercial exploitation on digital platforms (e.g. multiple screen-based devices, interactive, linear and non-linear web-series and narrative virtual reality projects).